tlace17/K1_Dragon_Adapter/README.md

 # Getting Started:

-This mod is an intermediate mod for your K1 printer and requires the use of my Linear Rail Gantry for compatibility.
-It requires some additional parts and pieces to work but once complete you can achieve very high flowrates (50mm<sup>3</sup>/s) and have the ability to do single hand nozzle changes.
-There are two setups that can be utilized, but for most users I recommend the normal Volcano version over the MZE+V6 version as you can achieve up to 80% of the flowrates without special shrouds.
+This K1 printer mod is designed for intermediate users and requires my Linear Rail Gantry, along with some additional components.
+Once installed, it allows for extremely high flow rates of up to 50mm³/s and enables single-handed nozzle changes.
+You can choose between two setup options: the standard Volcano version and the MZE+V6 version.
+For most users, the Volcano version is preferable, as it delivers up to 80% of the maximum flow rates without needing special shrouds.

 # What you need: